-If your blood type is negative, a vaccine will be administered to avoid problems in subsequent pregnancies.
+If you are more than 12 weeks pregnant and your blood type is Rh-negative, a vaccine will be administered to avoid problems in subsequent pregnancies.
 An information leaflet on Anti-D RH Immunoglobulin can be provided to you if you require more information on this topic.

 All our instruments are sterilized.
-There is no risk of contamination from one patient to another.
+The risk of contamination from one patient to another is minimal.